weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 6. [Optional] Add a Flux Runtime page to your app

-- An example of a basic page can be found at [Flux Runtime Page](https://github.com/weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/src/components/FluxRuntimePage/index.tsx/).
+- An example Page is included as the `<FluxRuntimePage />` component.
 - Add the page to your app by first adding a route in `App.tsx`

 ```tsx